Olivine: Norway

-Uses

-A worldwide search is on for cheap processes to sequester CO2 by mineral reactions, called enhanced weathering.
-Removal by reactions with olivine is an attractive option, because it is widely available and reacts easily with the (acid) CO2 from the atmosphere.
-When olivine is crushed, it weathers completely within a few years, depending on the grain size.
-All the CO2 that is produced by burning one liter of oil can be sequestered by less than one liter of olivine.
-The reaction is exothermic but slow.
-To recover the heat produced by the reaction to produce electricity, a large volume of olivine must be thermally well-isolated.
-The end-products of the reaction are silicon dioxide, magnesium carbonate, and small amounts of iron oxide.
-A nonprofit, Project Vesta, is investigating this approach on beaches which increase the agitation and surface area of crushed olivine through wave action.
+Applications

 Olivine is used as a substitute for dolomite in steel works.

 The aluminium foundry industry uses olivine sand to cast objects in aluminium.
 Olivine sand requires less water than silica sands while still holding the mold together during handling and pouring of the metal.
 Less water means less gas (steam) to vent from the mold as metal is poured into the mold.

 In Finland, olivine is marketed as an ideal rock for sauna stoves because of its comparatively high density and resistance to weathering under repeated heating and cooling.

 Gem-quality olivine is used as a gemstone called peridot.

+Experimental uses

+Removal of atmospheric CO2 via reaction with crushed olivine has been considered.
+The end-products of the very slow reaction are silicon dioxide, magnesium carbonate, and iron oxides.
+A public benefit corporation, Project Vesta, is investigating this approach on beaches which increase the agitation and surface area of crushed olivine through wave action.

+Another experimental use for olivine is in making carbon-neutral or carbon-negative cement.